 - Make Social Security sustainable.

 - End $1.1 trillion in tax loopholes, thus increasing government revenue to 21% of GDP while lowering tax rates.

 - Various process reforms.

 The Committee suggested waiting for two years before cutting spending or raising taxes.
 It wanted to make sure the economy had fully recovered from the Great Recession.

-The Simpson Bowles Report made clear, specific, and realistic recommendations to achieve deficit reduction.
+The Simpson-Bowles Report made clear, specific, and realistic recommendations to achieve deficit reduction.
 Most of its ideas are well-regarded policies that economists have advocated for years.
 Congress hasn't adopted them because they are politically difficult.

 - Reduce mandatory spending.
 Reduce federal retirement benefits (including military) by $70 billion over 10 years.
 Reduce farm subsidies, school loans, and the State Abandoned Mine Fund.
 Allow the Post Office to run as a profitable business.
 Permit the Pension Benefit Guarantee Corporation to raise premiums.
 Let the Tennessee Valley Authority charge market rates for its electricity.
-No changes to SSI, food stamps, or unemployment benefits.
+No changes to Supplemental Security Income, food stamps, or unemployment benefits.

 - Reduce federal health care spending.
 Focus Medicare payments to physicians on quality of care instead of quantity.
 Freeze physician payments through 2013.
-Institute a one percent cut in 2014.
+Institute a 1% cut in 2014.
 Increase funding to reduce Medicare fraud.
 Reduce excess Medicare payments.
 Coordinate Medicaid and Medicare benefits.
 Reduce medical malpractice costs.
 The Affordable Care Act incorporated many of the suggestions.

 The Plan Would Have Worked